michael-stevens2023/automated-incident-response/README.md

-# Automated Incident Reposne System
+# Automated Incident Response System

 This project is an automated incident response system that detects, analyzes, and responds to security incidents in real-time.